Hybrid Quantum Neural Networks with Amplitude Encoding: Advancing Recovery Rate Predictions: Conclusion and Discussion

 In addition to the input formatting challenges, the number of qubits required for Amplitude Encoding still grows logarithmically with the number of input features.
 While this scaling is significantly more efficient than linear methods such as Angle Encoding, it can still become a bottleneck in practice, given the limited number of qubits currently available on Noisy Intermediate-Scale Quantum (NISQ) devices.
 For example, encoding 1,024 features would require at least 10 qubits, which does not account for additional qubits needed for variational processing or error mitigation.
 As a result, even moderate feature dimensions may exceed the capabilities of current hardware.
 This constraint highlights the need for preprocessing strategies such as dimensionality reduction or feature grouping prior to quantum encoding, or the development of more hardware-efficient encoding methods.

 Moreover, the high dimensionality of the input is initially processed by a classical master layer, which may reduce the quantum speedup benefits by introducing computational bottlenecks.
 This reflects a broader trade-off in hybrid quantum-classical architectures.
 While the current design represents one viable approach, it is not necessarily optimal.
+Like classical neural networks, our QML model inherits challenges such as reduced interpretability and increased computational cost during training and inference on high-dimensional datasets~\cite{hastie2009elements, goodfellow2016deep}.

-Finally, like classical neural networks, our QML model inherits challenges such as reduced interpretability and increased computational cost during training and inference on high-dimensional datasets~\cite{hastie2009elements, goodfellow2016deep}.
+Finally, an additional limitation relates to the economic significance of the performance gains achieved by the QML model.
+Although the hybrid quantum model yields a 7--8\% reduction in RMSE relative to a strong classical FNN baseline, the economic value of such improvements in recovery-rate prediction remains context dependent.
+Recovery modeling is inherently noisy, and even small improvements can translate into non-trivial differences in expected loss, stress-testing outcomes, or economic-capital calculations.
+However, in the current technological environment, quantum models incur substantially higher computational costs, particularly when using state preparation through Amplitude Encoding or when relying on noisy simulations or early-stage hardware.
+As a result, the present study should be interpreted as a proof of concept demonstrating methodological feasibility rather than a cost-efficient alternative to classical machine-learning systems.
+Assessing the full economic cost–benefit trade-off of QML for credit-risk modeling will require future advances in both hardware scalability and quantum runtime efficiency.

 Overall, these limitations highlight both the promise and the current barriers to deploying QML in real-world financial applications.
 Overcoming these challenges will be essential as quantum technologies advance toward practical deployment.